 Allows you to change the label of the results.

-autoChoose this option if you want to use the default label that has been created automatically.
+Choose this option if you want to use the default label that has been created automatically.

-customHere you can change the label to a custom label.
+Here you can change the label to a custom label.
 You can use static text and dynamic properties.
 Use the mustache picker to select dynamic properties from the response data to use them as labels.

-) can't be processed due to a JavaScript limitation.
-If you want to use a property that contains a hyphen, you have two options:- If you have access to the data source and can change the name of the property, change the name of the property to a name without hyphens.
+Property names that contain hyphens (for example properties.name-with-hyphens) can't be processed due to a JavaScript limitation.
+If you want to use a property that contains a hyphen, you have two options:

-For example, if your Elasticsearch query uses a property (an aggregation, a grouping or any other property you want to use) with a name that contains a hyphen, you can either access your Elasticsearch instance and change the name there or you can overwrite the name in the query dsl field. - If you can't change the name of the property, you need to enter the property name in the following format:
+If you have access to the data source and can change the name of the property, change the name of the property to a name without hyphens.
+For example, if your Elasticsearch query uses a property (an aggregation, a grouping or any other property you want to use) with a name that contains a hyphen, you can either access your Elasticsearch instance and change the name there or you can overwrite the name in the query dsl field.

 Color

-multiple colorsHere you can enable or disable graph color matching.If you turn color matching on, one item (a specific resource, object, site, anything you are displaying in your graphs) is shown in the same color in different graphs on one dashboard or one perspective.
+If you turn color matching on, one item (a specific resource, object, site, anything you are displaying in your graphs) is shown in the same color in different graphs on one dashboard or one perspective.
 You can use either color matching or custom colors (colors based on values), they cannot both be used at the same time.

-custom colorsSetting colors based on values
+Setting colors based on values

 You can display the data in different colors based on values you define here.
 For example, you can display the data in green when the value is below 100 and in red when it is above 100.

-- Click on add to configure a condition.
+Click on add to configure a condition.

-- Click on select color.... to open the color picker.
+Click on select color.... to open the color picker.
 Select the color for this condition.

-property and manipulate it with JavaScript String and Regex APIs.
-When you click on the mustache picker, you'll get some examples:- Value is greater than something, less than something, etc.
+Enter your condition in the field next to the color.
+You can use the value property and manipulate it with JavaScript String and Regex APIs.
+When you click on the mustache picker, you'll get some examples:

-(The color you pick will be used if the value is less than 10) - Value is present in the result (scalar tiles only)
+Value is greater than something, less than something, etc. For example: {{value < 10}} (The color you pick will be used if the value is less than 10)

-(The color you pick will be used if the string value "error" is present in the results) - Value matches one of the regular expressions you defined (scalar tiles only)
+Value is present in the result (scalar tiles only) For example: value.IndexOf('error') != -1 (The color you pick will be used if the string value "error" is present in the results)

-(The color you picked will be used if the string values arehealthy
+Value matches one of the regular expressions you defined (scalar tiles only) For example: value.match(/healthy|good|up/) (The color you picked will be used if the string values are healthy, good, or up)

 You are able to combine value matching with label matching.